Handy Resources

 What format will the report take?

-The Occupational Health Practitioner will write a report to your employer that will include, recommendations regarding your fitness for work and likely timescale of return to work and any adjustments/restrictions required.
+The Occupational Health Physician will write a report to your employer that will include, recommendations regarding your fitness for work and likely timescale of return to work and any adjustments/restrictions required.
 This will help your employer to know how to accommodate your needs in the workplace.
+The report may also endeavour to answer any specific questions that have been asked by your employer.

 Can I have a copy of the report?